wp-plugins/wp-youtube-lyte/readme.txt

 = Any bugs/ issues should I know about? =
 * Although the widget is available in (very) small sizes, these do not display that great and might, in the near future, be disabled by YouTube as their Terms of Service state that the smallest available embedded player is 200X200 pixels.
 Use the deprecated smaller sizes at your own risk.
 * Having the same YouTube-video on one page can cause WP YouTube Lyte to malfunction (as the YouTube id is used as the div's id in the DOM, and DOM id's are supposed to be unique)
-* As youtube-nocookie.com does not serve the HTML5-player, WP YouTube Lyte uses the youtube.com domain (which provides less privacy), but as soon as youtube-nocookie.com serves HTML5-video, this will become the default domain for WP YouTube Lyte again.
 * When using the Firefox plugin Karma Blocker, the [video isn't visible when clicking "play", with a warning message being shown instead](http://blog.futtta.be/?p=7584).
 This is expected behavior and should be solved by tweaking Karma Blocker's configuration.
 * The translations have not been updated entirely for version 1.2.0 and later.
 Help with translations is high on my wish-list, [contact me if you are interested to help](http://blog.futtta.be/contact)!